Privacy Impact Assessment Questionnaire

 What procedures are in place to determine which users may access the system and are they documented?

 VIPERS' utilizes an access request form to verify users' identity, what type of access is required, and who is authorizing access to the VIPERS system.
-Users' supervisor must verify and approve account requests, including access rights and privileges.
+The users' supervisor must first verify and approve account requests, including access rights and privileges.
 Account requests (user authorization forms), are then forwarded to the Atlanta Regional Lead Center (ARLC) for final approval.
-The ARLC's Bo Wroble and Chris McClain are the system administrators responsible for user account management.

 Describe what privacy training is provided to users, either generally or specifically relevant to the program or system?

-Users as well as VIPERS system administrators must complete the computer security awareness role based training prior to receiving access to the system.
+All users, including VIPERS system administrators must complete the DOL System Security Awareness and Privacy role based training prior to being granted access to the system.
 When access is granted an unauthorized use banner on the VIPERS login page warns the user of legal repercussions for illegal use activities.
-Users must also review and acknowledge the ROB before accessing the system.
+Users must also review and acknowledge (sign) the VIPERS ROB before accessing the system.

 What auditing measures and technical safeguards are in place to prevent misuse of data?